-Join Tony Harmer for an in-depth discussion in this video Writing smarter rules, part of CSS for EPUB.
+Join Tony Harmer for an in-depth discussion in this video Writing smarter rules, part of EPUB: CSS.

 - This movie is essentially something I did mention earlier on in the course, but in a little more detail.
 So in this file, and I'm working inside of smartrules in the CSS for EPUB document that you'll have access to if you're a premium subscriber, although you could of course work along with your own files.
 And I have four divs here, each a different color.
 And they all have an ID.
 As you can see there's the ID of greenBox, redBox, blueBox, and yellowBox just there.

 And what I'm actually looking for, is I'm looking for what's in common.
 And if you look carefully, you'll see that all of these properties are replicated through all four divs.
 So what I would tend to do just there, and I'm going to remove these just for a second.
 So if I just take these ones out, like so.
 If I take that one out just there.
 And out just there.
 And this one I'm just going to cut that one to my clipboard.
 Like so.

 And then what I'd do, is I would create a new class for those things.
 So let's just call this baseBox.
 Just there.
 Okay, and we'll close that rule off like so.
 And then paste in those rules.
 So now we've got that, and we've got these individual colors at the top here.
 In fact, what I've possibly would do, because I might have other elements that might use those colors, I might actually create entirely new things for those.

 So if I just leave this as an empty rule just for a second, and then create a class.
 So .greenbg, like so.
 And then I'll do the same with redBox.
 So I'll just leave an empty rule part there, just for the minute.
 And do a class .redbg.
 Like so.
 And that way I've got this freed up for only the real content that I need for the ID to have.
 Things that are specific and peculiar only to that ID.